Strong cosmic censorship for the spherically symmetric Einstein-Maxwell-charged-Klein-Gordon system with positive $\Lambda$: stability of the Cauchy horizon and $H^1$ extensions: Introduction

 The main objective of our work is to study the evolution problem associated to the partial differential equations (\textbf{PDE}s) \eqref{main_system}, with respect to initial data prescribed on two transversal characteristic hypersurfaces.
 Along one of these hypersurfaces, the initial data are specified to mimic the expected behaviour of a charged, spherically symmetric black hole, approaching\footnote{In an appropriate sense, which will be specified rigorously during our study.} a sub-extremal Reissner-Nordstr{\"o}m-de Sitter solution and interacting with a charged and (possibly) massive scalar field.
 This scenario is essentially encoded in the requirement of an exponential decay for such a scalar field along the event horizon in terms of an Eddington-Finkelstein type of coordinate, i.e.\ an \textit{exponential Price law upper bound}.
 The evolved data then describe the interior of a dynamical black hole.
 A key point of our study regards the existence of a Cauchy horizon and of metric extensions beyond it, in different classes of regularity and most notably in $H^1_{\text{loc}}$.
 An overview of our results is given in section \ref{subsec:main_results}.

 This problem arises naturally as a consequence of a decades-long debate on the mathematical treatment of black hole spacetimes.
-Already in the case $\Lambda = 0$, it was observed that the celebrated Kerr and Reissner-Nordstr{\"o}m solutions to the Einstein equations share a daunting property: the future domain of dependence\footnote{We define the future domain of dependence of a spacelike hypersurface $S$ as the set of points $p$ such that every past-directed, past-inextendible causal curve starting at $p$ intersects $S$ \cite{NatarioRel}.} of complete, regular, asymptotically flat, spacelike hypersurfaces is future-extendible in a smooth way.
+Already in the case $\Lambda = 0$, it was observed that the celebrated Kerr and Reissner-Nordstr{\"o}m solutions to the Einstein equations share a daunting property: the future domain of dependence\footnote{We define the future domain of dependence of a spacelike hypersurface $S$ as the set of points $p$ such that every past-directed, past-inextendible causal curve starting at $p$ intersects $S$, see e.g. \cite{NatarioRel}.} of complete, regular, asymptotically flat, spacelike hypersurfaces is future-extendible in a smooth way.
 This translates into a failure of classical determinism\footnote{The lack of global uniqueness can occur without any loss of regularity of the solution metric, even though the Einstein equations are hyperbolic, up to their diffeomorphism invariance.
-See \cite{Dafermos_2003} for a discussion of this phenomenon.} which is in sharp contrast with the Schwarzschild case, where analogous extensions are forbidden even in the continuous class \cite{DafYak18, Sbierski}.
+See \cite{Dafermos_2003} for a discussion of this phenomenon.} which is in sharp contrast with the Schwarzschild case, where analogous extensions are forbidden even in the continuous class \cite{Sbierski}.
 On the other hand, observers crossing a Cauchy horizon\footnote{That is the boundary of the future domain of dependence of a complete Cauchy hypersurface in the extended spacetime manifold.
-We refer the reader to the introduction of \cite{CGNS4} for a discussion on the topic and to \cite{ChruscIsen93} for constructions of specific non-isometric extensions.} are generally expected to experience a \textit{blueshift instability} \cite{PenroseBattelle, SimpsonPenrose}, leading to the blow-up of dynamical quantities and thus rescuing the deterministic principle.\footnote{In this context, reserving a guaranteed, ominous future for an observer in the black hole interior is preferable to a lack of predictability!} The instability is related to the possibility of having an unbounded amount of energy associated to test waves propagating in such a universe, as measured along the Cauchy horizon.\footnote{At the level of geometric optics, \cite{PenroseBattelle} asserts: ``\textit{As [an observer crossing the Cauchy horizon $\mathcal{CH}^+$] looks out at the universe that he is `leaving behind', he sees, in one final flash, as he crosses $\mathcal{CH}^+$, the entire later history of the rest of his `old universe}' ''.
+We refer the reader to the introduction of \cite{CGNS4} for a discussion on the topic and to \cite{ChruscIsen93} for constructions of specific non-isometric extensions.} are generally expected to experience a \textit{blueshift instability} \cite{PenroseBattelle, SimpsonPenrose}, leading to the blow-up of dynamical quantities and thus rescuing the deterministic principle.
+The instability is related to an unbounded amount of energy associated to test waves propagating in such a universe, as measured along the Cauchy horizon.\footnote{At the level of geometric optics, \cite{PenroseBattelle} asserts: ``\textit{As [an observer crossing the Cauchy horizon $\mathcal{CH}^+$] looks out at the universe that he is `leaving behind', he sees, in one final flash, as he crosses $\mathcal{CH}^+$, the entire later history of the rest of his `old universe}' ''.
 See also Fig.\ \ref{fig:blueshiftinst}.}